Strawberry Chamomile Naked Cake.

 And guys?
 To be expected, I LOVE this cake.

 For one, it’s covered in chamomile flowers, which you all know I am obsessed with.
-Some people decorate with sprinkles, but then there’s me, and flowers are the sprinkles in my life.
-I love them.

 Two, and most importantly, this cake honestly is so DELICIOUS.
 It’s light, springy, perfectly sweet, hinted with warm chamomile flavors, and studded with fresh springtime strawberries.